Environment-Agency-Gov/saco-core/docs/data.rst

 Data
 ====

-As noted in the :doc:`overview`, the SACO tool is based around the Water Resources GIS (WRGIS) conceptualisation and tables.
+The SACO tool is based around the Water Resources GIS (WRGIS) conceptualisation and tables.
 Here we provide some further background on WRGIS and its use in the SACO tool.

 .. note::

     WRGIS data *may* be made available under licence following a data request to the Environment Agency.
+Please contact sustainable.abstraction@environment-agency.gov.uk
+    for further information.

 WRGIS
 -----